May Assheton Harbord: Ballooning

 Mrs Assheton Harbord made her name as a balloonist and aeronaut after a social trip in a balloon in May 1906.
 She went on to become a regular adventurer in balloons, crossing the English Channel repeatedly.
-One trip ended with her being thrown out of the balloon on landing due to rough weather, following which she declared that "I can claim, therefore to be the only woman who has landed on the Continent on her head."
+One trip ended with her being thrown out of the balloon on landing due to rough weather, following which she declared that "I can claim, therefore to be the only woman who has landed on the Continent on her head".

 She became very well known for her exploits.
 May Harbord flew regularly, often with John and Eleanor Shelley-Rolls, another keen balloonist and sister of Charles Rolls.
 She owned two balloons which she kept near Battersea gas works.
 She bought the first balloon, the 45,000 cu.ft.
-'Nebula' in the winter of 1906/7 and flew it for the first time on 12 January 1907, with Mr and Miss Moore-Brabazon as passengers, making that flight the first in the UK by a woman of her own balloon.
+'Nebula' in the winter of 1906/7 and flew it for the first time on 12 January 1907, with Mr and Miss Moore-Brabazon as passengers, making that flight the first in the UK by a woman in her own balloon.
 Assheton Harbord was awarded the "Mortimer Singer Plate" in 1909 for the longest balloon journey in July, August or September in 1908.
 She took part in the Aero Club Challenge Cup and won the Krabbe Cup.

 She drove her own car and was convicted of speeding at least four times by 1911.
 Assheton Harbord was a member of the Ladies Automobile Club from about 1909 and also served in the Volunteer Motor Mobilisation Corps in 1915.